kadirogreten/AuditTable/README.md

 # Audit Table For Asp.Net MVC
 Implementing Audit Trails using ASP.NET MVC ActionFilters

+The audit table shows which IP address the people have entered into the website, which user name they entered, which browser they used, which pages were clicked on the website.

 # 1- Create a Audit Model

     public class Audit